What Is Internal Medicine?

 The term internal medicine is derived from the German phase innere medizin, which loosely translates into the science of combining laboratory research with patient care.
-German doctors brought this term to the United States in the early 1900s, which American physicians adopted as “internal medicine.”
-Contrary to popular belief many think that internal medicine physicians only treat internal systems while they actually treat the whole body.
+German doctors brought this term to the United States in the early 1900s, and American physicians adopted it as “internal medicine.”
+Many people mistakenly think that internal medicine physicians only treat internal systems when they actually treat the whole body.

-Internal medicine physicians are also known as “internists”.
-You may be wondering, what is an internist?
-An internist specializes in managing diseases of internal organs such as the heart, lungs, kidneys and liver.
-They serve as a primary care physician for patients from age 18 through old age.
+Internal medicine physicians are also known as “internists.”
+You may wonder, what is an internist?
+What do internal medicine doctors treat?
+An internist specializes in managing diseases of such internal organs such as the heart, lungs, kidneys, and liver.
+Internists serve as primary care physicians for patients aged 18 and older.
 As primary care doctors, they focus on disease prevention, substance abuse, mental health, and treatment of common problems of the eyes, ears, skin, nervous system, and reproductive organs, according to the American Medical Association.

 Internal medicine gives physicians the opportunity to combine clinical diagnostics on a wide range of complex and common conditions with a personalized and compassionate approach to medicine.
-Internists also diagnose and treat a variety of chronic adult conditions, including diabetes, heart disease, and lung conditions.
-They are usually the first doctor a patient sees, and if necessary, they will refer them to a specialist physician.
+Internists also diagnose and treat such chronic adult conditions as diabetes, heart disease, and lung maladies.
+Internists are usually the first doctor a patient sees, and if necessary, they will refer patients to a specialist physician.

 - Pulmonary care